KarchinLab/HotMAPS/README.md

 ## Releases

-* HotMAPS-1.2.0 First release.
+* HotMAPs-1.2.0 First release.
 The last HotMAPs_2016 release is 1.1.3 (List subsequent releases as they occur)

 ## Citation

-If you use HotMAPS in your research, please cite the original HotMAPS paper:
+If you use HotMAPs in your research, please cite the original HotMAPs paper:

 * Tokheim C, Bhattacharya R, Niknafs N, Gygax DM, Kim R, Ryan M, Masica DL, Karchin R (2016) Exome-scale discovery of hotspot mutation regions in human cancer using 3D protein structure Cancer Research Published OnlineFirst April 28, 2016; doi:10.1158/0008-5472.CAN-15-3190